Nigel Mansell: CART IndyCar World Series

 Following this successful season in CART, Mansell received several awards, including a Gold Medal from the Royal Automobile Club and the 1994 ESPY Award for Best Driver.

-His Newman/Haas car was much less reliable the following year, 1994, and results suffered.
+Mansell's Newman/Haas car was much less reliable the following year, 1994, and results suffered.
 Mansell was also the catalyst for the breakdown in the relationship between himself and Mario Andretti.
 Andretti has since remarked "I guess if Ronnie Peterson was the best team-mate I ever had, Nigel Mansell was the worst" and "I had a lot of respect for him as a driver, but not as a man".